yangoliver/yangoliver.github.io/_posts/2015/2015-09-09-pitfalls-of-TSC-usage.md

 	* Invariant TSC

-	The invariant TSC will run at a constant rate in all ACPI P-, C-. and T-states.
+	The invariant TSC will run at a constant rate in all ACPI P-, C-, and T-states.
 This is the architectural behavior moving forward.
 Invariant TSC only appears on Nehalem-and-later Intel processors.

 	See Intel 64 Architecture SDM Vol. 3A "17.12.1 Invariant TSC".